Frans Johan Louwrens Ghijsels: AIA

 The KPM Headquarters, now building of the Indonesian Ministry of Transportation, the first most acclaimed work of Ghijsels.

 The first project of AIA is the headquarters of KPM in Batavia (now the building of the Indonesian Ministry of Transportation).
 The project was a huge success and won critical acclaim.
 After the KPM headquarters project, AIA received many commissions for commercial buildings.

 Other AIA AIA'st famous works are the Kota railway station and Hotel des Indes (demolished in 1972) in Batavia.
 In Surabaya, he designed the Internatio Building for the Internationale Crediet- en Handelsvereniging Rotterdam.
 The hospital Onder de Bogen in Yogyakarta is one of the best example of a more Indies style.
 In Bandung, Villa Isola of press magnate Dominique W. Beretty, was designed by Schoemaker who was affiliated with AIA.
 AIA also received big commissions for the hydraulic works after it had been associated with the firm Sitsen and Louzada in 1936.

-Other architects affiliated with AIA were HA Hes (1918-1930), FBH Asselberg (1921-1931) and NE Burhoven Jaspers (1927-1938).
+Other architects affiliated with AIA were HA Hes (1918–1930), FBH Asselbergs (1921–1931) and NE Burhoven Jaspers (1927–1938).
 Stoltz left the agency in 1921, while Hein von Essen had already left.
 From 1945, the office was led by Indonesian engineers Tan and Soetono.
 Today, the office still exist in Surabaya, under the old name: PT Biro AIA.